-These applications were on hold for some time (and later withdrawn) as the Local Authority Conservation team had reservations on the insertion of proposed lobbies and the proposed fire precautions.
+This application was on hold for some time (and later withdrawn) as the Local Authority Conservation team had reservations on the insertion of proposed lobbies and the proposed fire precautions.
 Roger Mears Architects were appointed after this and we worked with the client to develop a fire strategy which is now more in keeping with the heritage of the building.